gem/oq-engine/engine_api.md

 The requested result as a blob of text.
 If the desired `export_type` is not supported, an HTTP 404 error is returned.

-#### GET /v1/calc/hazard/run

-Get an HTML form for posting new hazard calculations.

-Parameters: None

-Response: A basic HTML form for posting files and parameters for new hazard calculations.

 #### POST /v1/calc/hazard/run

 Run a new hazard calculation with the specified job config file, input models, and other parameters.